Survivors left ‘dangling about 100ft’ over high-voltage power lines after plane crash

 Traffic on the road was suspended as rescue units attempted to bring down the trapped survivors safely from the tower.

-Special technical teams arrived on the scene along with a hazmat team to assist fire and police officials.
+Special technical groups arrived on the scene along with a hazmat team to assist fire and police officials.

 “We are in the process of getting to the people in the plane, we are in communication,” Mr Piringer said.